Senior Research Fellow, Nanzan Institute for Religion & Culture

 After completing his studies in Europe (Ph.D.
 Cantab.), Dr. Heisig taught philosophy and religion in the United States and Latin America for five years.
 He joined the staff of the Nanzan Institute in 1978 and served as Director from 1991–2001.

 His Nothingness and Desire: An East-West Philosophical Antiphony appeared in summer 2013 from the University of Hawai’i Press.
-His latest book, Jesus’ Twin: A Dialogue with the Gospel of Thomas (2015) and Much Ado About Nothingness: Essays on Nishida and Tanabe (2015).
+It was followed recently by Jesus’ Twin: A Dialogue with the Gospel of Thomas (2015) and Much Ado About Nothingness: Essays on Nishida and Tanabe (2015).
 His Boston College Duffy Lectures were published as Of Gods and Minds (2019).
 His most recent book is In Praise of Civility (2021).